 Khmer Rouge Prison Cages in Cambodia.

-Above Photo: The torture and prison cages underneath Brother Number 4, Ta Mok’s, “The Butcher’s” House in Anlong Veng, Cambodia.
+Above Photo: The prison cages underneath Brother Number 4, Ta Mok’s, “The Butcher’s” House in Anlong Veng, Cambodia.

 Anlong Veng is not far from the Thai border, and Ta Mok, who was Brother Number 4 in the Khmer Rouge hierarchy, built a house and lived there openly, helping to direct a Khmer Rouge war of terror while the West looked the other way and quietly let China supply the Khmer Rouge through Thailand.